 Traditionally, native Windows desktop applications rely on two mechanisms to draw on the screen:

-In the old days, practically every monitor had the same pixel density of about 96 DPI, so application GUIs drawn in this way looked roughly the same on every system.
+In the old days, most monitors had the same pixel density of about 96 DPI, so GUIs drawn this way looked roughly the same on every system.
 But as pixel densities increased, application GUIs shrank in terms of centimeters or inches.
 Small text and other fine details became increasingly harder to see.

-Microsoft therefore thought it would be a good idea to build some kind of display scaling into Windows.
-Both of the following methods are triggered by the user selecting a custom DPI setting that is higher than the standard 96 DPI, and both methods attempt to scale up the size of display elements accordingly.
+So Microsoft thought it would be a good idea to build some kind of display scaling into Windows.
+Both of the following methods are triggered by selecting a custom DPI setting that is higher than the standard 96 DPI, and both methods attempt to scale up the size of display elements accordingly.